JCoupalK/KPass/README.md

 # KPass

-## *A bash script that changes a user password based on the day of the week automatically*
+## *A bash script that changes a user password based on the day of the week automatically configurated by user input that randomly generate salt of hashes*

 ### ***Prerequisites:***